vickostop/Python-monitorCluster/README.md

 # Monitoring a cluster
 A python app that monitors a cluster and adds or removes dynamically nodes depending to the general performance and the available resources.
-A Spark and a Spark Streaming process are been used, as well as Ganglia monitoring system.
+For the resources depletion, a Spark and a Spark Streaming process are been used, as well as Ganglia monitoring system.

 grep.py - <i>A simple grep process for resource consumption; it has to be applied in a very large file.</i>